 2003 - aka Beach House, Sarasota FL.
 Unbuilt.

 2003 - The Jeff and Amy Larson Cabin, aka Chicken Point Cabin, aka Think Tank, 12377 North Roscoe Road, Hayden ID.
 Commissioned 2000.
-The big window-wall (30 feet by 20 feet) opens the entire living space to the forest and lake.
-Materials are low maintenance: concrete block, steel, concrete floors and plywood.
-Won the 2005 Residential Architect Grand Award.
-Won a 2004 AIA National Honor Award.
-Won a 2004 American Architecture Award.
-Won a 2003 AIA Northwest and Pacific Region AIA Award.
-Won a 2002 AIA Seattle Honor Award.
+Won the 2005 Residential Architect Grand Award; 2004 AIA National Honor Award; 2004 American Architecture Award; 2003 AIA Northwest and Pacific Region AIA Award; 2002 AIA Seattle Honor Award.
 Engineering by Monte Clark Engineers.
 Built by M. C. Company.
-Steven Rainville was the project architect; Debbie Kennedy, interior designer; All New Glass (big window); Star Steel (steel structure, bong); Steve Clark (table fabricator, cabinets, beds).
+Steven Rainville, project architect; Debbie Kennedy, interior designer; All New Glass (big window); Star Steel.

-2004 - aka The Mercer Island Ridge Residence, Mercer Island WA.
+2004 - aka Mercer Island Ridge Residence, Mercer Island WA.
+Status unknown.

 2004 - aka Mount Si Renovation, 43801 SE 87th Street, North Bend WA.
 Sold in 2012.

-2004 - aka The Shamrock Residence Remodel, Vancouver BC, Canada.
+2004 - aka Shamrock Residence Remodel, Vancouver BC, Canada.
+Status unknown.

 2004 - aka Ranch House, Miles City MT.
 Status unknown.

 2005 - The Michal Friedrich Cabin, aka the Delta Shelter, aka Stilt Cabin, aka Wesoła Polana, North Cascades Highway, Mazama WA.
 Commissioned 1998.
-Won a 2008 AIA National Honor Award.
-Won a 2007 AIA National Housing Committee Award.
-Won a 2007 AIA Northwest and Pacific Region Honor Award.
-Won a 2007 American Architecture Award.
+Won a 2008 AIA National Honor Award; 2007 AIA National Housing Committee Award; 2007 AIA Northwest and Pacific Region Honor Award; 2007 American Architecture Award.
 Featured as a 2006 Architectural Record House.
-Won a 2006 AIA Seattle Merit Award.
-Won the 2006 Residential Architect Grand Award.
+Won a 2006 AIA Seattle Merit Award; 2006 Residential Architect Grand Award.
 Structural engineers, Monte Clark Engineering.
 Interior Design, Debbie Kennedy.
 Built by Tim Tanner.
-Project Manager was Ellen Cecil.
+Project Manager, Ellen Cecil.
 Photos by Tim Bies, Ben Benschneider.

-2005 - aka The Capital Hill Residence, Seattle WA.
+2005 - aka Capital Hill Residence, Seattle WA.
+Status unknown.

 Around 2006 - The Altis Development, Mammoth CA. High-end community of timeshares developed by Starwood Capital Group Global LLC and Intrawest Corporation.
 22 multimillion-dollar houses were planned, with media rooms and ski-in access.
 Built; needs verification that the final builds were designed by Kundig.